sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-Tensorflow-implementation/README.md

 ### Instructions for predicting pixelwise annotation using trained net (in Inference.py)
 In: Inference.py
 1) Make sure you have trained model in logs_dir (See Train.py for creating trained model)
-2) Set the Image_Dir to the folder where the input image for prediction located.
+2) Set the Image_Dir to the folder where the input image for prediction are located.
 3) Set number of classes in NUM_CLASSES
 4) Set Pred_Dir the folder where you want the output annotated images to be saved
 5) Run script